 Amazon circulated a media statement in response to the Policy Matters report.

 “Amazon full-time hourly employees in Ohio earn between $14.50 and $15 an hour as a starting wage with regular pay increases plus Amazon stock and performance based bonuses,” a company spokesperson was quoted as saying.
 “We also provide comprehensive benefits which include health, vision, and dental insurance coverage starting on day one, generous maternity and family leave, tuition for career education, and a network of support to succeed.”

 The state of Ohio has come out in support of the company.
 “Amazon has created thousands of new jobs and generated millions of dollars in new payroll consistent with Ohio’s requirements for economic incentives,” the Ohio Development Services Agency said in a statement released last week.
 “These jobs provide economic opportunity to Ohioans that may not have had it before.”

 Yet the Policy Matters data might give pause to other governments around the country, notably the 238 cities and states that are clamoring to host Amazon's second North American headquarters.
 The company claimed it would invest $5 billion and create 50,000 high paying jobs in the winning location.

 "Amazon estimates its investments in Seattle from 2010 through 2016 resulted in an additional $38 billion to the city’s economy – every dollar invested by Amazon in Seattle generated an additional $1.40 for the city’s economy overall," the company claimed.

-Indeed, the Policy Matters study shows that Amazon's new Ohioworkers are more similar to the thousands of employees of Wal-mart. the brick-and-mortar retail giant, who routinely depend on U.S. government healthcare and food stamp programs to get by.
+But the Policy Matters study shows that the living conditions of Amazon's new Ohio workers are more similar to the thousands of employees of Wal-mart. the brick-and-mortar retail giant, who routinely depend on U.S. government healthcare and food stamp programs to get by.
 The Policy Matters Ohio data shows that close to 12,000 Wal-mart employees rely on SNAP.